concinim/wh-acd/index.md

 Identifies spans of text with an implied negative meaning.
 For example: _there are no signs of ulceration in the stomach lining_

 For more information, see [Negation](docs/servics/wh-acd?topic=negation)

+### NLU
+{: #nlu}

+ACD provides integration with the IBM Watson Natural Language Understanding (NLU) service.
+You can use the out of the box models provided by NLU or you can call a custom NLU model and integrate it into a larger ACD flow.

+For more information, see [NLU](docs/servics/wh-acd?topic=nlu)

 ### Hypothetical
 {: #hypothetical}